 Cabinets and Countertops

 Our first big purchase was the cabinets and countertops.
-We purchased white stock cabinets and a formica laminate countertop from Hoods, which is a discount home center that sells quality home goods at low prices.
+We purchased white stock cabinets and a Formica laminate countertop from Hoods, which is a discount home center that sells quality home goods at low prices.

 Kitchen Remodel Cost: $4,900 ($2,700 for materials; $2,200 for labor)